 Other growth areas in Asia which would be obvious targets for Disney include children’s educational media.
 With household incomes focused on a single child, and parents keen to invest in educational opportunities that will give their child an advantage, there’s a huge potential market for Disney’s educational games.

-The Haunted Mansion ride, popular in the US park, changed its title to Mystic Manor for the Hong Kong park and dropped the ghosts.
+The Haunted Mansion ride, popular in the US parks in both California and Florida, changed its title to Mystic Manor for the Hong Kong park and dropped the ghosts.
 Superstitious Chinese culture wasn’t ready to consider ghosts as jolly entertainment.

-Disney’s even rejigged the park layout in Asia, moving away from an epic ‘Main street’ approach into the park and bringing visitors in via a large park which can accommodate local cultural events.
+Disney even reconfigured the park layout in Asia, moving away from an epic “Main street” approach into the park and bringing visitors in via a large park which can accommodate local cultural events.
 And of course the refreshments have been localized, with popcorn now available flavored with soy sauce and mochi dumpling snacks carrying Toy Story themes.